Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Basic Notions

 \emph{A priori}, the existence of a sign assignment on a given poset is not clear.
-A cohomological sufficient condition for a sign assignment on a given poset to exist is exposed in \cite[Section~3.2]{primo}.
-For the spanning sub-graphs poset -- or, better, for Boolean posets -- and their sub-posets, a sign assignment can be easily described:
+For a cohomological sufficient condition for a sign assignment on a given poset see~\cite[Section~3.2]{primo}.
+For the poset of spanning sub-graphs -- or, better, for any Boolean poset -- and their sub-posets, a sign assignment can be easily described -- see \cite{Khovanov}.
+More generally, one may ask when two sign assignments on a given poset are isomorphic.
+We refrain here from giving the definition of isomorphism of sign assignments -- cf.~\cite[Definition~3.13]{primo} -- but in cases of interest to us, all sign assignments are isomorphic -- cf.~\cite[Theorem~3.16 \& Corollary~3.17]{primo}.